Easy access, notice accounts, fixed-rate bonds: how to save like an expert

 Now you need to work out how to get the most out of the money you’ve put in that effort to save.

-Again an easy access account is going to be the most straightforward option.
-In an emergency you’re generally going to want to get your hands on that cash swiftly, so have an account that doesn’t limit access will make sense.
+Again, an easy access account is going to be the most straightforward option.
+In an emergency, you’re generally going to want to get your hands on that cash swiftly, so have an account that doesn’t limit access will make sense.

-The brilliant thing about this approach is that you also get to pocket the returns from the rewards card, as well as a boost to your credit score from the borrowing and paying it off, leaving you even better off overall.
+The brilliant thing about this approach is that you also get to pocket the returns from the rewards or cashback card, as well as a boost to your credit score from the borrowing and paying it off, leaving you even better off overall.

 Manage all your savings accounts in one place with Raisin, the simple savings service